rahilsh/kafka/README.md

 # pub-sub

-Simple in-memory publisher-subscriber app
+Simple publisher-subscriber app with one in memory implementation

 Features
 1. Publisher and subscriber are decoupled
-2. Generic inteface for initializing publishers and subscribers
+2. Generic interface for initializing publishers and subscribers

 Entities
 1. Publisher